NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Dryad Queen.md

     desc: "  The dryad can ask questions of, receive answers from, and use the Diplomacy skill with animals and plants."

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Tied to the Land|Tied to the Land]]"
-    desc: "  The dryad queen is tied to a forest or other woodland.\nA nymph queen is intrinsically tied to a specific region.
-As long as the queen is healthy, the environment is exceptionally resilient, allowing the nymph queen to automatically attempt to counteract any spell that would harm the environment (such as the [[Spells/Blight|Blight]] ritual), using her spell DC with a counteract rank equal to the highest-rank druid spell she can cast.\nWhen the nymph queen becomes physically or psychologically unhealthy, however, her warded region eventually becomes twisted or unhealthy as well.
+    desc: "  The dryad queen is tied to a forest or other woodland.\n* * *\n\nA nymph queen is intrinsically tied to a specific region.
+As long as the queen is healthy, the environment is exceptionally resilient, allowing the nymph queen to automatically attempt to counteract any spell that would harm the environment (such as the [[Spells/Blight|Blight]] ritual), using her spell DC with a counteract rank equal to the highest-rank druid spell she can cast.\n\nWhen the nymph queen becomes physically or psychologically unhealthy, however, her warded region eventually becomes twisted or unhealthy as well.
 In that case, restoring the nymph queen swiftly heals the entire region."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Nymph's Beauty|Nymph's Beauty]]"
-    desc: " (aura,emotion,mental,primal,visual) 30 feet.\nOn a failed save, the target is [[Conditions/Immobilized|Immobilized]] in awe for 1 minute.\nCreatures that start their turn in the aura must succeed at a DC 30 Will check save or suffer an effect described in the nymph queen's entry."
+    desc: " (aura,emotion,mental,primal,visual) 30 feet.\n* * *\n\nOn a failed save, the target is [[Conditions/Immobilized|Immobilized]] in awe for 1 minute.\n* * *\n\nCreatures that start their turn in the aura must succeed at a DC 30 Will check save or suffer an effect described in the nymph queen's entry."

 attacks:
   - name: ""